 Our Curriculum

 We follow our children’s interests in their learning, carefully weaving the national curriculum into stimulating and illuminating learning opportunities.
-We believe children learn when they are having fun, having purposeful and hands on experiences and when they take a lead in where their learning journey goes.
+We believe children learn when they are having fun, engaging in purposeful, hands-on experiences and when they take a lead in where their learning journey goes.

-It has been exciting to work as a whole staff team to develop our curriculum carefully, considering our every topic and how they sequence together to build a wonderful journey of learning specifically aimed at our children here at Westmeads.
-We can't wait to share this with you very soon - Watch this space!!!
+It has been exciting to work as a whole staff team to develop our curriculum carefully, considering every topic and how they sequence together to build a wonderful journey of learning specifically aimed at our children here at Westmeads.

 Information Sessions for Parents/Carers of Westmeads

-We follow the National Curriculum in all subjects.
+We follow a bespoke Westmeads' Developed Discovery-led curriculum, utilising the National Curriculum for end points in all subjects.

 English